austenapigo/lotus/README.md

 ### Why not use multivariate techniques to evaluate host specificity?

 Contemporary microbial ecology studies almost exclusively infer host specificity by the degree of compositional similarity of symbiont communities per host in multivariate ordination space.
 Similarity among symbiont communities within each host is ultimately influenced by the degree of niche overlap across all hosts per symbiont.
 For example, specialist symbionts that are consistently found within the same host species, but not others, should increase compositional similarity within the same host species and increase dissimilarity among different host species.
 Few studies utilize multivariate approaches in tandem with univariate approaches measured per symbiont (e.g., the number of host species a symbiont occupies), perhaps because they are assumed to be correlated, but whether it's the **best and only tool** for every question related to host specificity is still an open question.
 Metrics calculated per symbiont can tell you more about *why* clustering in ordination space occurs (or does not occur) and can give a more transparent view of how symbionts vary in their host specificity.

-### Contact

-We'd be appreciative of constructive feedback before we push this R package to CRAN.
-Please create an issue on GitHub or email me (aapigo@ucsb.edu) if you have questions or suggestions.

 ### References
 + Pedro J. Aphalo (2020). ggpmisc: Miscellaneous Extensions to 'ggplot2'.
 R package version 0.3.6. https://CRAN.R-project.org/package=ggpmisc